NJCarlson/Neokey_Trinkey/README.txt

 https://learn.adafruit.com/adafruit-neokey-trinkey/overview

-This guide contains downloads to all the dependencies, and info on how the trinkey works.
+This guide contains downloads to all the dependencies, and some info on how the trinkey works.

 Optional 3D Printed Case - Originally by Matthew Barlow https://www.prusaprinters.org/prints/75222-case-for-adafruit-neokey-trinkey